TuomasKarjalainen/planray/README.md

 # Industrial electric trace heating data
 Scripts for the self-made data pipeline including data fetch from REST-API, raw data preprocess, feature engineering, online database (MariaDB) implementation over SSH-connection.
-After data process and feature engineering, the target feature is predicted with two different types of neural networks: fully connected (FC) and 2-dimensional convolution NN (2D-CNN).
+After data process and feature engineering, the target feature is predicted with two different types of neural networks: fully connected (FC) regression neural network and 2-dimensional convolution NN (2D-CNN).

-and neural network planning and implementation for regression.

 All scripts have a docstring documentation with a brief description of their purpose and parameters.